PLEASE NOTE: This is subject to change beyond our control, as it contains a guide to 3rd party content (Google Tag Manager).

 This guide will, however, focus on showing you how to set up Google Tag Manager to work with GA4 and iPaper.

-When integrating with Google Analytics directly, sessions, PageViews and various events starts to flow in to your Google Analytics reports immediately.
+When integrating with Google Analytics directly, sessions, PageViews and various events start to flow in to your Google Analytics reports immediately.

 However, when using Google Tag Manager, it is up to you to decide, exactly when to trigger your Google Analytics tags and what variables to pass on to your Google Analytics reports.